General Motors New Zealand: Bedford

 Bedfords were assembled in New Zealand from 1931, at the same time as the Vauxhalls were introduced.
-During the 1940s New Zealand Railways Road Services used the Bedford truck chassis with bodies built by New Zealand Motor Bodies (NZMB) at their plant in Petone.
-This became the standard NZRRS bus.
-When the Bedford SB bus was released in Britain in 1950, NZRRS continued to use the SB with the coach bodies built by NZMB right up until 1980.
+During the 1940s General Motors New Zealand built what would become the standard bus for the New Zealand Railways Road Services, using the Bedford truck chassis with bodies built by New Zealand Motor Bodies.
+When the Bedford SB was released in Britain in 1950, NZRRS continued to use the SB with the coach bodies built by NZMB right up until 1980.
 NZRRS had the largest fleet of SB buses in the world with 1,280 SB buses built between 1954 and 1981.

 After World War II, Bedford trucks became very popular in New Zealand and were used as trucks, tow trucks, buses, fire engines, and ambulances during the 1950s, 1960s, and 1970s.
 The Bedford TK was assembled at Petone throughout the 1960s and into the 1970s.
 Over 500,000 of the TK were produced.
 It was succeeded by the Bedford TM series, followed by a "Bedford-by-Isuzu" model assembled from knock-down kits from Japan.
-These "Bedford" badged Isuzu trucks were marketed in an attempt to boost sales of Isuzu trucks by associating the brand with the trusted Bedford marque.
+These Bedford badged Isuzu trucks were marketed in an attempt to boost sales of Isuzu trucks by associating the brand with the trusted Bedford marque.

 Bedford vans were assembled in New Zealand throughout the 1960s and 1970s with the last CF series assembled in 1984 upon the closure of the Petone assembly plant.
 Its original four-cylinder 1.8L engine was eventually replaced in New Zealand and Australia with Holden's 202 cubic-inch straight-six in the 1980s.